April Greiman: In 2005, Greiman established her current Los Angeles-based design consultancy Made In Space. Teaching

-In 1982, Greiman became the Director of the Visual Communications Program of the California Institute of the Arts’ design department.
+In 1982, Greiman became the Director of the Visual Communications Program of the California Institute of the Arts' design department.
 In 1992, she was adjunct faculty at the Southern California Institute of Architecture until 2009 when she moved on to the Woodbury University School of Architecture until 2018.
-In January 2019, Greiman became a tenured professor of design at the University of Southern California Roski School of Art and Design.
+In Spring 2020, Greiman became a tenured professor of design at the University of Southern California Roski School of Art and Design.

 With four honorary doctorates, April Greiman is seen as one of the "ultimate risktakers" for her unorthodox and progressive approach to design by embracing new technologies.